amitdhanani2012/ecs-wordpress-terraform-poc/README.md

 6. ECS container runs in public subnet.
 We can use private subnet for container using load balancer and for that just need to change ecs.tf .
 Load Balancer with Autoscaling is already set in alb.tf

-7. When you run "terraform apply" you need to supply "AWS  account id, access key, secret, region and "s3 bucket name to create s3 bucket" " and email address for wordpress.
+7. When you run "terraform apply" you need to supply "AWS  account id, access key, secret, and "s3 bucket name to create s3 bucket" " and email address for wordpress.

 8. You can change subnet values, s3 bucketnd other password thing in variables.tf

 8. After "terraform apply" complete check load balancer dns address from "lb_dns" output and use port 8080 to see wordpress  and wp-admin

-9. For Default password check variables.tf
+9. For Default password check variables.tf and also change region,subnet,etc in variable.tf